 Deep dish is the specialty at this Chicago-inspired spot, but it’s hard to just focus on the pie when the menu is chalk full of delicious options.
 Start with a seasonal cocktail like the new trick with bourbon and fernet branca (hey, got to have a digestif for all the pizza you’re about to consume).
 Then order a Farmer’s Pie, which is loaded with four cheeses, sausage, bacon, wild mushrooms, eggs, and arugula.
 If there’s two of you, there will definitely be leftovers.

 Get ready to indulge in the best Grandma’s pie-style pizza you’ve ever tasted.
-Golden Boy has been serving up slices to-go wrapped in red and white gingham paper since 1978.
+Golden Boy in North Beach has been serving up slices to-go wrapped in red and white gingham paper since 1978.
 Your options are limited to sausage, cheese, veggie, pepperoni or clam and pesto, but you’ll be satisfied with any one of those.
 It’s also open late, though there’s a line of hungry night owls to go with it.

 Delfina has been king of the pizza crown ever since it burst onto the scene in 2005.
 Their Neapolitan-style pizzas are piled high with farm-fresh ingredients like homemade fennel sausage and bell peppers or cherrystone clams and tomatoes and oregano.
-The Mission location definitely has an old-school takeout pizza spot feel, but the newer one in the Fillmore is a bit more upscale.
+The Mission location definitely has an old-school takeout pizza spot feel, but the newer one in Pacific Heights is a bit more upscale.
 The pizza is just as delicious either way.

 Little Star has developed a bit of a cult following in San Francisco.
 But who could blame the sheep?
 This crusty cornmeal edges with an inside oozing with marinara sauce, mozzarella, and extras like zucchini and mushrooms (that’s in the vegetarian) or chicken, bell peppers and artichoke hearts (that’s the Mediterranean Chicken).
 With locations in both NoPa and the Mission.